terahlunah/Agar.net/README.md

 - Connection to a server
 - Selection of the game mode
-- Spectating mode (press 's')
+- Spectating (press 's')
+- Playing (press 'p' to spawn, left click to eject mass, right click to split)

 ## ToDo

 - Clean the code !
 - Finish the reverse engineering of the net protocol
+- Ajust camera zoom / window size
-- Add texts (names, score, leaderbord, ...)
+- Add texts (names, score, leaderboard, ...)
-- Add input to allow playing (instead of just watching atm)
+- Interpolating  movements
-- Interpolation (to smooth movements, camera included)
+- Smooth camera
 - **Add scripting**